 The trauma experienced by victims of sexual assault is profound and uniquely experienced by each victim.
 This trauma can last a lifetime and impact all aspects of an individual’s functioning, identity, relationships and health.
 Unfortunately, there are still many who sit alone as victims of sexual assault.
 With support and assistance, victims can journey beyond survivor to thrive.

 Today, Allison is married and a mother of two.
 Despite the challenges, she prevailed and completed her college degree (her proudest personal accomplishment).
 She testified against her father who is now incarcerated.
 Allison’s healing journey continues but she now believes she is valuable.

-Voce helps individuals like Allison thrive through our program, Practice Self-Regulation™, which teaches youth about healthy sexuality through a trauma-informed lens and enables them to reach life goals.
-And everyone can be an advocate for preventing assault by educating themselves and understanding consent and bystander intervention.
+Voce helps individuals like Allison by convening leaders and champions to learn about and address trauma at our annual Forum on Pennsylvania's Children.
 Parents, faith leaders, and coaches, in particular, can share the practical things each one of us can do to prevent sexual assault.
 Resources are available from the National Sexual Violence Resource Center.